 Development and use of the new quarry site at Osprey Point, located entirely within the inundation zone of the reservoir rather than on Forest Service lands would, generally, reduce short-term, moderate noise impacts related to construction activities, blasting, and traffic effects to wildlife.
 Other short-term direct impacts to wildlife, such as potential collisions with haul trucks and other vehicles along construction access routes, also would be reduced through use of the new quarry location.
-Although a significant portion of the truck traffic required for transport of aggregate materials from off-site locations would no longer necessary, some collisions with wildlife could still occur, but would have less of an effect on local wildlife populations in the project area.
+Although a significant portion of the truck traffic required for transport of aggregate materials from offsite locations would no longer necessary, some collisions with wildlife could still occur, but would have less of an effect on local wildlife populations in the project area.
 Further, because the new quarry site would be located entirely on Denver Water lands, effects on Roosevelt National Forest lands would be greatly reduced.

-Effects to wildlife and wildlife habitat in the Gross Reservoir Project area would also be reduced and mitigated through development of the plans and measures required by the Forest Service, described earlier in this section, as well as utilizing specific raptor protection measures (through condition 21) and the off-license conveyance of the 539-acre Toll Property to the Forest Service, as described earlier.
-Compliance with these requirements would reduce effects to wildlife identified for the Gross Reservoir Project area in the Final EIS, and resulting in overall minor, beneficial effects.
+Denver Water proposes to develop a variety of resources management plans to minimize project effects including those that would address traffic, noise, and air quality during construction.
+Commission policies require Denver Water to consult with resource management agencies, including the Forest Service, FWS, and Colorado Parks and Wildlife to finalize these plans and provide evidence of consultation and rationale for why any agency recommendations were not included in the final plans, and copies of agency approvals where necessary.
+Effects on wildlife and wildlife habitat in the project area would be reduced and mitigated through development of the plans and measures required by the Forest Service, described earlier in this section, as well as using specific raptor protection measures (through condition 21) and the off-license conveyance of the 539-acre Toll Property to the Forest Service, as described earlier.
+Compliance with these requirements would reduce effects on wildlife identified for the Gross Reservoir Project area in the Final EIS, and result in overall minor, beneficial effects.